dungeons-of-moria/umoria/README.md

 outdated computer systems such as MS DOS, "Classic" Mac OS (pre OSX), Amiga, and Atari ST was removed.

-_Note: there have been no intentional game play changes in the 5.7.x releases._
+_Note: there have been no intentional gameplay changes in the 5.7.x releases._

 Since the initial 5.7 release, a great deal of _code restoration_ has been undertaken in the hope of aiding future development of the game.
 Some examples